 Activate Your NetID, Email, and Two-Step Login

-Beginning April 2, once the university processes your enrollment deposit, you will receive an email (at your admissions email address) that your NetID was created and what to do next.
+Beginning in late March, once the university has received your enrollment response and deposit, you will receive an email from "email@example.com" at your admissions email address that your NetID was created and what to do next.
 Note sometimes this email goes to Spam/Junk folders.

-- Once you receive that email, you will log in with your ApplicantID and password to retrieve your NetID Activation Code.
+- Once you receive that email, you will sign in with your Application Status Page login information to activate your NetID and email.

-- Set up Two-Step Login so you can access services vital to getting started as a new student, including Student Center and Student Essentials.
+- Next, set up Two-Step Login so you can access services vital to getting started as a new student, including Student Center and Student Essentials.
 Two-Step Login blocks criminals from using stolen Cornell passwords by also requiring something they don't have, such as your cell phone.

 You should activate your NetID immediately.
 As a new student, you will set up your email account when you activate your NetID.
 Your email address will look something like this—firstname.lastname@example.org—where "ewe1" is your Cornell NetID.

-Once you activate your NetID, your ApplicantID will be disabled, and you will use your NetID to authenticate to Cornell services.
-NetIDs are permanent, and carry both additional privileges and additional responsibilities.
+Once you activate your NetID, it will be your permanent account, and you will use it to log in to Cornell services moving forward.
+NetIDs carry both additional privileges and additional responsibilities.

 Your Email Options

-Email service for students at Cornell is provided through Cmail (Google Apps Education Edition).
-Along with email, Cmail includes calendar, collaboration, and other tools.
-Learn more about Cornell G Suite for Students.
+Email service for students at Cornell is provided through G Suite (Google’s G Suite for Education).
+Along with email, Cornell G Suite for Students includes calendar, collaboration, and other tools.
+Learn more about Cornell G Suite for students.

 If you choose to forward your Cornell email to an outside account, you can set that up in Google.
 Before you decide to forward your Cornell email to a non-Cornell account, please be aware of policy changes by the major email senders that may impact your email delivery.
 It is recommended that everyone with Cornell email use their @cornell.edu account to send and receive mail.
 This will ensure that you don't miss important university communications.

-Regardless of which email option you choose, you can still use the collaboration services offered through Cmail.
+Regardless of which email option you choose, you can still use the collaboration services offered through Cornell G Suite for students.